-Some approvals under provincial legislation (such as most applications for air emissions under section 9 of the Environmental Protection Act) are "classified instruments" under the Environmental Bill of Rights (EBR)6.
-Applications for classified instruments are subject to the public participation requirements of the EBR, including posting of proposals on the Environmental Registry (an internet website).
-However, even if identified as EBR classified instruments, in certain circumstances some proposals may be exempted from EBR public consultation requirements.
-Of particular relevance to electricity projects is the exemption found in s.32 of the EBR.
-Under this section, proposals that are a step toward implementing an undertaking that has been approved under the Environmental Assessment Act or exempted from EA requirements are exempted from EBR public participation requirements.
-Since projects that are reviewed under the Environmental Screening Process are proceeding in accordance with the exemption provided for in the Electricity Projects Regulation made under the Environmental Assessment Act, subsequent approvals related to such projects are exempt from the EBR's public consultation requirements.
-Approvals related to electricity projects described as Category A (no EA requirements) projects in this Guide do not qualify for the exemption from EBR requirements.
-The Ministry of the Environment, Conservation and Park's guides to applying for approvals under the Environmental Protection Act and Ontario Water Resources Act contain further information about EBR exemptions.
+Some proposals for approvals under provincial legislation (such as most applications for air emissions under section 9 of the Environmental Protection Act) are a "classified proposal for an instrument" under the Environmental Bill of Rights (EBR)9.
+A classified proposal for an instrument is subject to the public consultation requirements of the EBR, including posting of the proposal on the Environmental Registry of Ontario (an internet website).
+However, even if identified as a classified proposal for an instrument, in certain circumstances some proposals may not be subject to these EBR public consultation requirements.
+Of particular relevance to electricity projects is the exception found in s.32 of the EBR.
+Under this section, where the relevant minister is of the opinion that a classified proposal for an instrument is a step towards implementing an undertaking or project that has been approved under the Environmental Assessment Act or exempted from that Act by regulation or pursuant to section 15.3 of the EAA, the proposal is not subject to EBR public consultation requirements.
+Since projects that are carried out in accordance with the Environmental Screening Process are exempt under section 12 of the Comprehensive EA Projects Regulation, a subsequent approval related to such projects is not subject the EBR's public consultation requirements where the relevant minister is of the opinion that the approval is a step towards implementing the project.
+Proposals for approvals related to electricity projects described as Category A (no EA requirements) projects in this Guide that are proposals for classified instruments under the EBR remain subject to EBR consultation requirements.
+The Ministry of the Environment, Conservation and Park's guides to applying for approvals under the Environmental Protection Act and Ontario Water Resources Act contain further information about EBR exceptions.